decentral-inc/nyc-blockchain-workshop/Topic1/01_simple_web_server/README.md

 ![postman setting2](https://i.imgur.com/qvXnAtA.png)

-Press send button and you have now finished a RPC-JSON server development!
+Press the **Send** button on postman
+Once it sends out the JSON RPC request and see the response
+You will have then finished the JSON-RPC server development part of this tutorial!